 - Medical care-givers

-- Developing re-entry and reintegration processes that support long-term recovery and a hopeful future.
+- Identifying or recruiting development of re-entry and reintegration processes that support long-term recovery and a hopeful future.

-- Fostering research into moral injury and offering an online information source for understanding moral injury and the many dimensions of recovery.
+- Fostering research into moral injury and offering an online information source for understanding moral injury and the many dimensions of recovery especially for faith communities and religious leaders.

 - Supporting non-polarizing, complex, and engaged conversations about the moral questions that govern the conduct of war and other forms of socially sanctioned violence.
 These conversations enable non-partisan community engagement across traditional political and religious divides and foster deep listening practices that better serve the individual struggles of conscience in veterans.